pottendo/pottendo-SK64-network/README_network.md

 ### Changes to the Sidekick64 menu
 #### New submenu "Network"
 The network menu allows to check if a connection is established, to start a connection and afterwards to launch the web server or select the modem emulation type.
-It also provides another submenu called "System information" where details like the IP address, CPU temperature and system time can be found.
+It also provides another submenu called "System information" containing details like the IP address, CPU temperature and system time.
 #### Enforced screen refreshes
 Sidekick64 ships with a C64 assembler program that is responsible for fetching the menu screen content of Sidekick64 and displaying it via VIC2 on the C64 video output.
 This program called rpimenu.prg had to be modified for the network kernel to perform a C64 screen content redraw not only when a user presses a key on the keyboard but also when something important happens on the Raspberry Pi's side when the Sidekick64 cartridge will trigger a non-maskable interrupt (NMI) to tell the C64 program that new screen content needs to be fetched and displayed.
 This enforced refresh is necessary for screens that need to be redrawn regularly like the system info screen displaying the current date and time and CPU temperature of the Pi.